Feature Layer

 Usage notes

-Keep the following in mind when using the Feature Layer feed:
+Keep the following in mind when working with the feed:

-• The feed will poll the feature layer to load features at the rate defined on the Feed Polling Interval step of the feed configuration wizard.
+• The feed polls the feature layer to load features at the rate defined on the Feed Polling Interval step of the feed configuration wizard.

-• If a timestamp field value is not specified, at every interval the feature layer feed will load all features from the feature layer as events to be processed.
+• The timestamp field value is the date field to get the latest features.
+You can define the timestamp field value in the timestamp field step.
+If a timestamp field value is not specified, at every interval the feature layer feed loads all features from the feature layer as events to be processed.

-• If a timestamp field value is specified, the first time Velocity polls the feature layer it will load all features with a timestamp field datetime within the past minute and less than the first feed poll time that also meet the criteria of the WHERE clause.
-Each subsequent poll, only features with a timestamp field value between the last polling time and the current polling time that also meet the criteria of the WHERE clause will be loaded.
+• If a timestamp field value is specified, the first time Velocity polls the feature layer, all features are loaded with a timestamp datetime field within the past minute and earlier than the first feed poll time that meet the WHERE clause criteria.
+For each subsequent poll, only features with a timestamp field value between the last polling time and the current polling time that meet the WHERE clause criteria are loaded.

-• When browsing to select a feature layer item, you can filter by your folders, favorites, groups, organization, or all of ArcGIS Online.
+• When browsing to choose a feature layer item, you can filter by folders, favorites, groups, organization, or for features from ArcGIS Online.
 You can then further filter by date modified, date created, and tags.

 • ArcGIS Server feature layers can also be loaded using a URL.
 This should be an ArcGIS Server services directory REST URL (such as https://sampleserver6.arcgisonline.com/arcgis/rest/services/Wildfire/FeatureServer/2).
 This URL should end in /FeatureServer/# or /MapServer/#, where # is the layer number.